 –Receives all incoming events.

 –Performs initial parsing to obtain basic information about each event.

 2. The AEC stores each incoming event in the event archive database.

 3. The AEC distributes each incoming event to the corresponding VNE.

 4. The VNE:

 –Defines the type of application to use for the event type.

 –Extracts additional information from the raw event.

-–Passes the event to the Fault Agent, which runs on AVM 25.
+–Passes the event to the fault agent.

 –Correlates associated events.